g4brielvs/blackmarbler/README.md

 dir.create(file.path(getwd(), "bm_files"))
 dir.create(file.path(getwd(), "bm_files", "daily"))

 # Extract daily-level nighttime lights data for Ghana's first administrative divisions.
 Save a separate dataset for each date in the `"~/Desktop/bm_files/daily"` directory.
-We extract date from January 1, 2023 to today.
-Given that daily nighttime lights data is produced on roughly a week delay, the function will only extract data that exists; it will skip extracting data for dates where data has not yet been produced by NASA Black Marble.
-bm_extract(roi_sf = roi_sf,
+The code extracts data from January 1, 2023 to today.
+Given that daily nighttime lights data is produced on roughly a week delay, the function will only extract data that exists; it will skip extracting data for dates where data has not yet been produced by NASA Black Marble. bm_extract(roi_sf = roi_sf,
            product_id = "VNP46A2",
            date = seq.Date(from = ymd("2023-01-01"), to = Sys.Date(), by = 1),